Black Majesty

-Black Majesty is an Australian power metal band formed in 2001 as Kymera.
+Black Majesty are an Australian power metal band formed in 2001 as Kymera.
 The band was founded by guitarist Steve Janevski (ex-Cyclone Tracy) and bassist Cory Betts (ex-Pegazus).
 After the release of a three track sampler album, they signed a five-album contract with German-based label, LMP Records.
 The group released their latest studio album, Oceans Of Black, in June 20 2025.

 History

 Early: Kymera

 The band was formed in Melbourne in 2001 under the name Kymera.
 Guitarist Steve Janevski was drawn from Cyclone Tracy, a long-running heavy rock/hair metal outfit.
 Bassist Cory Betts was a member of Pegazus, a Melbourne power metal band that had toured Europe in 1998, although he did not join that band until early 1999.
 Kymera's other guitarist Hanny Mohammed had recorded an album with a band called Catwitch who had been featured on a television documentary.
-The band dropped the Kymera moniker due to a US band sharing the same name.
+The band dropped the Kymera moniker due to an American band sharing the same name.
 After a flirtation with the name Arkaya, the band began recording material but Betts then left and the group renamed itself Black Majesty.